 225 George Street, Sydney

-Inner city chic in a way nowhere but Paddington can achieve, The Royal is spread across four floors perfect for smart casual entertaining.
-Warm up for the party on the top floor Elephant Bar and Rooftop for sunset drinks before heading down to the Verandah for a celebration over an elegant menu that caters to every palate.
-The 5 Ways sling refreshing, while the peach bramble makes light work of getting the night started.
+Inner City chic in a way nowhere but Paddington can achieve, The Royal is perfect for smart-casual entertaining.
+Warm-up for the party on the top floor Elephant Bar and Rooftop for sunset drinks before heading down to the Verandah for a celebration over an elegant menu that caters to every palate.
 Contact the events team to help you organise your next birthday for a completely bespoke event.

 Five Ways, 2237 Glenmore Road, Paddington